ubuntusql/hack2ber/README.md

-# hack2ber
-Participating in hacktober 2022
+Highly excited to contribute in the world of open source and kicking off with hacktober 2022!